TomLiDev/battleships/README.md

 Accompanying the welcome message, the player will be asked to enter one of two options for the size of the board.
 This input will be used in the functions to create game boards of the relevant size.
 Validation will be used to ensure a viable input is given and the game will begin from this point.

-### Player Fire

-After the player and computer boards have been created the player will be asked to input coordinates to 'fire on'.
-The required format of this input will be explained and validation will be used to ensure that a viable input is provided by the player so the game can continue.

-### Displaying of Player Board and Computer Board
+### Displaying Boards

 At the start of the players turn a function will be used to present the layout and position of the players ships.
 This will need to show the ships on the board in a way which is as close as possible to an actual game board of battleships to ensure a good experience and fun game.

 A similar function will be needed to show where the player has fired and whether or not they have hit the computers ships.
 Care will need to be taken to ensure that only shots are displayed, and the computer ships themselves are not revealed.
 Again this will need to match an actual battleships board as closely as possible.

+### Player Fire

+After the player and computer boards have been created the player will be asked to input coordinates to 'fire on'.
+The required format of this input will be explained and validation will be used to ensure that a viable input is provided by the player so the game can continue.

 ### Game over